bobllor/EntraBulker/README.md

 a number will be attached to *their username*: `John.Doe@domain.com` and `John.Doe1@domain.com`.
 2. **Empty name entries**: If *empty names* are found in any of the three name columns, then *that row will be dropped*.
-3. **Passwords are automatically generated**: Password generation is built in and random.
+3. **Passwords**: Password generation is built in, random, and cannot be disabled.
 The output password can be modified in the *Password settings tab*.

 ### File Uploading